NooJ_Association

 1999-2002: invited by the IBM Watson Research Center (NY), I developed a Finite-State Transducer Toolbox used by IBM's LanguageWare Middleware offer.

-2002-: I have been working on NooJ, ATISHS, RA and WebNooJ
+2002-: I have been working on NooJ, ATISHS and WebNooJ

 2013: I participated in the European CESAR Metanet program, which constructed an open-source Java version of NooJ associated with linguistic resources for nine European languages.